HebID: Detecting Social Identities in Hebrew-language Political Text: Identity Definitions: Codebook

-\textbf{Security-Oriented (Bitchonist).} References to national security issues, military strength, security capabilities, threats to internal or external safety, defense agencies (IDF, Shin Bet, Mossad, etc.), borders protection, the state's ability to protect its citizens and security challenges.\\ Note that: \begin{enumerate} \item This identity includes references that relate to the notion of protecting all citizens (e.g., Jewish, Arab-Israeli) from violence or terror. \item This identity excludes general or symbolic mentions of soldiers unrelated to defense (e.g., prayers, greetings, daily life). \item This identity includes critiques of external actors (e.g., referring to the Palestinian Authority as a terrorists funding organization) when framed in terms of national security. \item ``No peace without security'' statements fall under this identity. \end{enumerate}
+\textbf{Security-Oriented (\textit{Bitchonist}).} References to national security issues, military strength, security capabilities, threats to internal or external safety, defense agencies (IDF, Shin Bet, Mossad, etc.), borders protection, the state's ability to protect its citizens and security challenges.\\ Note that: \begin{enumerate} \item This identity includes references that relate to the notion of protecting all citizens (e.g., Jewish, Arab-Israeli) from violence or terror. \item This identity excludes general or symbolic mentions of soldiers unrelated to defense (e.g., prayers, greetings, daily life). \item This identity includes critiques of external actors (e.g., referring to the Palestinian Authority as a terrorists funding organization) when framed in terms of national security. \end{enumerate}

-\textbf{Ultraorthodox (Haredi).} References to Jewish ultraorthodox (Haredi) lifestyle, including the Haredian education system, gender segregation in the public sphere, exemption from military service for yeshiva students, charitable activities within the Haredi community, the Haredi religious (Torah) world and tradition preservation, Haredian parties (Shas, United Torah Judaism, Agudat Yisrael), and Haredi rabbinic leadership.\\ Note that: \begin{enumerate} \item The mere mentioning of Rabies is not enough.
+\textbf{Ultra-orthodox (\textit{Haredi}).} References to Jewish ultra-orthodox (Haredi) lifestyle, including the Haredian education system, gender segregation in the public sphere, exemption from military service for yeshiva students, charitable activities within the Haredi community, the Haredi religious (Torah) world and tradition preservation, Haredian parties (Shas, United Torah Judaism, Agudat Yisrael), and Haredi rabbinic leadership.\\ Note that: \begin{enumerate} \item The mere mentioning of Rabbis is not enough.
 Statements must carry a positive tone. \item General religious expressions (e.g., quoting a verse, mentioning Jewish holidays) will not be labeled under this identity unless clearly framed within Haredian context or authority. \item References to the integration of Haredim into broader Israeli society, or criticism of the Haredi community, will not be labeled under this identity. \end{enumerate}